juxor/afaq/markdown/secJ5.md

 rent strike and this rose to over 100,000 by August.
 As well as refusing to pay rent, families were placed back into their homes from which they had been evicted.
 The movement spread to a number of the outlying towns which set up their own Economic Defence Commissions.
-The local groups co-ordinated actions their actions out of CNT union halls or local libertarian community centres.
+The local groups co-ordinated their actions out of CNT union halls or local libertarian community centres.
 The movement faced increased state repression but in many parts of Barcelona landlords had been forced to come to terms with their tenants, agreeing to reduced rents rather than facing the prospect of having no income for an extended period or the landlord simply agreed to forget the unpaid rents from